sohailsayed990/Sayed-Sohail/README.md

 # Sayed-Sohail
-Daily practice in coe and advanced python
+Daily practice in core and advanced python